Weekdays

 Come and hear Father Jerome Magat, author of the book,

-as he speaks to parents, married couples and even to engaged couples at Saint Augustine's Church on
+HONORING THE COVENANT, as he speaks to parents, married couples and even to engaged couples at Saint Augustine's Church on

 THURSDAY EVENING, OCTOBER 17th at 7:00pm and will be repeated on SATURDAY MORNING, OCTOBER 19th at 10:30am.